-Makeflow is a workflow engine for executing large
+Makeflow is a workflow system for executing large

 complex workflows on clusters, clouds, and grids.

-Makeflow is very similar to traditional Make, so if you
+The Makeflow language is similar to traditional Make, so if you

 can write a Makefile, then you can write a Makeflow.